Learning MMSE Filters for OFDM Channel Estimation: Attention Transformer Gains at Linear Inference: Introduction

 \section{Introduction}

-Orthogonal frequency division multiplexing (OFDM) is a foundational waveform in modern wireless communication systems.
+Orthogonal frequency division multiplexing (OFDM) is a standard waveform in modern wireless communication systems.
 OFDM was initially adopted in earlier standards such as Wi-Fi (IEEE 802.11), WiMAX, and was later introduced into the 3GPP-based cellular ecosystem with LTE.
 This adoption paved the way for OFDM’s continued prominence in 5G \cite{shafi:jsac:17, guan:jsac:17} and its expected role in future 6G technologies \cite{liy:twc:21}.

 One of the critical problems in OFDM is channel estimation, which is essential for enabling coherent detection.
 The goal of OFDM channel estimation is to accurately estimate the channel state information for each subcarrier using noisy pilot symbols.
-A classical solution for the OFDM channel estimation involves signal processing (SP)-based approaches, including least square (LS) and minimum mean-squared error (MMSE) estimation methods \cite{edfors:tcom:98, li:tvt:00}.
+Classical signal processing (SP)-based methods for OFDM channel estimation include least squares (LS) and linear minimum mean-squared error (LMMSE) estimation~\cite{edfors:tcom:98, li:tvt:00}.
 LS is simple to implement, but its performance is limited because it cannot incorporate prior OFDM channel statistics.
-MMSE, in contrast, requires second-order statistics, such as noise variance and correlation across subcarriers, which are difficult to obtain accurately in practical scenarios \cite{liu:survey:14}.
+LMMSE, in contrast, requires second-order statistics, such as noise variance and correlation across subcarriers, which are difficult to obtain accurately in practical scenarios \cite{liu:survey:14}.